 In this section we establish a stiffness result for stationary measures on the space of discrete subgroups.
 In particular we show that every such measure which is `irreducible' with respect to the rank one factors of $G$ is invariant (see Theorem \ref{thm:stiffness}).
 This result is a consequence of a decomposition theorem (Theorem \ref{thm:stationary-decomposition}) which extends the results of \S \ref{sec:IRS} from invariant to stationary measures.
 The key ingredient in the proof of Theorem \ref{thm:stationary-decomposition} is the following result, due to Nevo and Zimmer \cite{NZ}.

 \begin{thm}[Nevo-Zimmer \cite{NZ}] Let $G$ be a higher rank semisimple Lie group.
-Let $\nu$ be a smooth probability measure on $G$ and let $(X,\mu)$ be a probability $\nu$-stationary action of $G$.
-Then either \begin{itemize} \item $\mu$ is $G$-invariant, \item there exists a proper parabolic subgroup $Q\subset G$ and a measure preserving $G$-equivariant map $\pi\colon (X,\mu)\to (G/Q,\nu_Q),$ where $\nu_Q$ is the unique $\nu$-stationary measure on $G/Q$, or \item $(X,\mu)$ has an equivariant factor space, on which $G$ acts via a rank one factor group. \end{itemize} \end{thm}
+Let $\mu$ be a smooth probability measure on $G$ and let $(X,\nu)$ be a probability $\mu$-stationary action of $G$.
+Then either \begin{itemize} \item $\nu$ is $G$-invariant, \item there exists a proper parabolic subgroup $Q\subset G$ and a measure preserving $G$-equivariant map\footnote{ By measure preserving we only mean that $\nu(\pi^{-1}(A))=\mu_Q(A)$ for every Borel set $A\subset G/Q$.
+In particular we do not require that it is a relatively measure preserving extension.} $\pi\colon (X,\nu)\to (G/Q,\mu_Q),$ where $\mu_Q$ is the unique $\mu$-stationary measure on $G/Q$, or \item $(X,\nu)$ has an equivariant factor space, on which $G$ acts via a rank one factor group. \end{itemize} \end{thm}